microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     |---|---|---|---|---|
     | `environment` | string | "az-walkthrough" | None | This satifies the optional `app_settings` attribute of the `azurerm_function_app` resource.
 Value will not be passed from a CIT.|

 1. **Define outputs** - A module will only output values that you pre-configure.
-It's **best practice** to do so because it enables module composition and testing.
+It's **best practice** to define outputs as they enable module composition and testing.
 These outputs are defined for you below:

     | var name | type | provider | example | description |
     |---|---|---|---|---|